Are You Looking for a Top Momentum Pick? Why Ryan Specialty Group (RYAN) is a Great Choice

 Earnings Outlook

-The Zacks Momentum Style Score also takes into account trends in estimate revisions, in addition to price changes.
-Please note that estimate revision trends remain at the core of Zacks Rank as well.
-A nice path here can help show promise, and we have recently been seeing that with RYAN.
+The Zacks Momentum Style Score encompasses many things, including estimate revisions and a stock's price movement.
+Investors should note that earnings estimates are also significant to the Zacks Rank, and a nice path here can be promising.
+We have recently been noticing this with RYAN.

 Over the past two months, 2 earnings estimates moved higher compared to none lower for the full year.
 These revisions helped boost RYAN's consensus estimate, increasing from $1.71 to $1.77 in the past 60 days.
 Looking at the next fiscal year, 2 estimates have moved upwards while there have been no downward revisions in the same time period.